Currency in Japan

 Japan has so many different things for visitors to do including visiting Kyoto, Tokyo or Mount Fiji, going on the shinkansen (bullet train), skiing in Hokkaido, watching geishas or sumo wrestlers.
 A trip to Japan will be so much easier if you have a basic understanding of the Japanese currency.
 We’ve built this guide to help you get streetwise about paying for things in Japan.

-The official currency of Japan is the yen, represented by the symbol ¥ and the currency code JPY.
+The only currency widely used in Japan is the Japanese Yen.
+It is the official currency of Japan and is represented by the symbol ¥ and the currency code JPY.
 Other less common symbols include 円 and 圓.

 The word ‘yen’ actually means ‘round object’ or ‘circle’ in Japanese and is typically pronounced as ‘en’ in Japan.